andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 The MacOS calculator is a good example; I use it regularly, usually for simple calculations, but occasionally for more involved ones, too.
 For example, squaring a number has a button but no keyboard access, so I assign that to ⇧2, and powers of 2 are assigned to ⌘2.

 This set of macros provides a mostly complete set of such operations and also a few extras such as menu selections, especially where they conflict with commands I’d rather use for calculations, e.g. the Scientific view is assigned ^⌘S rather than ⌘2.

-My assignments are as follows:
+My assignments are in the following table, using the following symbols for key modifiers: ⇧ (shift), ⌘ (command), ^ (control), and ⌥ (option).

 <table>
 <tr><th> Category </th><th> Symbol </th><th> Description </th><th> Key Assignment </th><th> Built-In </th></tr>